romainaugier/RomanoRender/README.md

 Features list :
 - Intel embree3 for fast path tracing
-- Square, directional, dome and point lights
+- Square, directional, dome/hdri and point lights
 - Direct and indirect illumination
-- Lambert material
-- Dielectric material
-- Simple reflective material
+- Basic shader with lambertian for the diffuse brdf and GGX/Cook-Torrance for the reflective brdf and the btdf
 - OpenImageIO for output (jpg, exr, png, bmp)
 - Multithreaded rendering
 - Obj format support
-- Batch and (very simple) progressive rendering
+- Simple UI with progressive rendering, camera, material and light editor

 Planned :
 - Improved camera model with physically based parameters
-- Image-based lighting
+- Multiple Importance Sampling
 - Uber-shader
 - Adaptive sampling
-- OpenGL view with controls to start, pause, restart render, change render settings, load a different scene, change materials, change light settings
+- Improve the ui
+- Create a better scene parser and scene system
+- Add support for Alembic format
 - Improve overall performance of the renderer